 Activities: The activity involves a range of activities, including:

-- Research and Analysis: Conducting trade balance analyses, identifying product substitution potential, and assessing local industry capabilities.
+- Research and Analysis: Conducted trade balance analyses, identified product substitution potential, and assessed local industry capabilities.

 - Stakeholder Engagement: Engaging with government agencies (MICM), global corporations, local industry players, and business associations.

-- Program Design and Implementation: Designing supplier development programs, investment promotion programs, and microcities models.
+- Program Design and Implementation: Designed supplier development programs, investment promotion programs, and microcities models.

-- Curriculum Development: Updating and developing technical curricula in collaboration with educational institutions.
+- Curriculum Development: Updated and developed technical curricula in collaboration with educational institutions.

-- Capacity Building: Supporting the GODR in implementing the industrial policy and attracting regional and US investments.
+- Capacity Building: Supported the GODR in implementing the industrial policy and attracting regional and US investments.

 The Technical Assistance Project for Economic Growth (TAP EG)

-This activity in the DR is part of a larger USAID project, the Technical Assistance Project for Economic Growth (TAP EG).
-TAP EG is a global project that provides technical leadership, advisory support, data collection and analysis support, evaluations and assessments, while delivering knowledge management and capacity-building services to design and implement USAID programs, projects, and activities.
-In many countries around the world, TAP EG is working to strengthen the private sector, improve the business enabling environment for everyone (including for US businesses), support deregulation, and improve government spending efficiency—all of which are intended to counter PRC efforts aimed at making inroads in these countries for the benefit of Chinese firms and PRC foreign policy objectives.
+This activity in the DR was part of a larger USG project, the Technical Assistance Project for Economic Growth (TAP EG).
+TAP EG was a global project that provided technical leadership, advisory support, data collection and analysis support, evaluations and assessments, while delivering knowledge management and capacity-building services to design and implement USG programs, projects, and activities.
+In many countries around the world, TAP EG worked to strengthen the private sector, improve the business enabling environment for everyone (including for US businesses), support deregulation, and improve government spending efficiency — all of which were intended to counter PRC efforts aimed at making inroads in these countries for the benefit of Chinese firms and PRC foreign policy objectives.